open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 Multiple Prometheus histogram metrics MUST be merged together into a single OTLP Histogram:

-* The `le` label on non-suffixed metrics is used to identify histogram bucket boundaries.
-Each Prometheus line produces one bucket on the resulting histogram.
+* The `le` label on non-suffixed metrics is used to identify and order histogram bucket boundaries.
+Each Prometheus line produces one bucket count on the resulting histogram.
+Each value for the `le` label except `+Inf` produces one bucket boundary.
 * Lines with `_count` and `_sum` suffixes are used to determine the histogram's count and sum.
 * If `_count` is not present, the metric MUST be dropped.
 * If `_sum` is not present, it MUST be computed from the buckets.